What is a Letter of Credit – How to Raise Funds The Right Way

 TRANSFERABLE

-This type of letter of credit can used by the seller to purchase goods needed to fulfill the contract from a third party.
+This type of LoC can used by the seller to purchase goods needed to fulfill the contract from a third party.
 For example, steel, concrete and brinks to complete a building contract.
 This is extremely useful when the seller may not have available funds to purchase the goods to complete the contract, so could use this method to raise those funds by guaranteeing payment to the third party supplier.

 CONFIRMED LETTER OF CREDIT

-These letters of credit are used when the seller is unsure of the buyers’ bank’s ability to honour the letter of credit perhaps due to political or financial unrest in the buyers country.
-The letter of credit is confirmed by a second bank (the confirming bank) which is usually the seller’s bank.
-The confirming bank becomes the prime payer and seeks reimbursement from the buyer’s bank.
-This is a little complicated but will be made clear as we dive into the detail.
+These letters of credit are used when the seller is unsure of the buyers’ bank’s ability to honour the letter of credit perhaps due to political or financial unrest or differing laws in the buyers country.
+The exporter’s bank reviews the seller’s bank and the letter of credit is confirmed by a second bank (the confirming bank) which is usually the seller’s bank.

 Types of Letters of Credit